NIoSaT/DYST/README.md

 ## Log Folder
-The log folder contains some extracted example IPDs in the CSV format.
+The log folder contains some extracted example inter-packet delays (IPDs) in the CSV format.